 • Did we miss something earlier?

-In many cases, the difficulty has been there for a long time — it just becomes more noticeable as academic demands increase.
+In many cases, the difficulty has been there for a long time.
+It just becomes more noticeable as academic demands increase.

 It’s about getting the right explanation.